ArashAh/version_control_workshop/part-1.md

     ❓14.
 What happens if you already have pushed the commit?

     ❓15.
-Is there a better approach to reversing the history if the commit is already pushed to a share branch?
+Is there a better approach to reversing the history if the commit is already pushed to a shared branch?

 27. **Commit to be reverted:**

-    - Add another line to the README file: “Input from local repo to be reverted.
-The content will be gone but the commit stays in the history”
+    - Add another line to the README file: "Input from local repo to be reverted.
+The content will be gone but the commit stays in the history"
     - Commit with:
     ```bash
     git commit -a -m "to be reverted"